 Tool-specific machine data is a hidden resource with great potential.
 It makes the planning and production processes more efficient continuously and in the long term.
 This requires a bidirectional tool data transfer between TDM and the machine control system.
 The TDM – MCC interface ensures the transfer.

-TDM – MCC is an extension of the TDM Shopfloor Manager module.
-Thanks to this module, the Shopfloor Manager can take the real machine stocks and tool conditions into account, in parallel with the planning calculation and management of the tools in the cycle.
+TDM - MCC can be used as an extension of the modules TDM Shopfloor Manager or TDM Shopcontrol.
+As a result, the real machine stocks and tool conditions are also taken into account, in parallel with the planning calculation and management of the tools in the cycle.

 The tool data transfer within machine communication is illustrated in four areas: